 VMware has announced that its AirWatch enterprise mobility management unit will partner with HP's enterprise unit to help better enable a mobile workforce.

-AirWatch, Citrix, Fiberlink, Good Technology, MobileIron and SAP are the leading vendors in the mobile device management market, according to Gartner's latest Magic Quadrant report.
+AirWatch, Citrix, Good Technology, IBM, MobileIron and SAP are "leaders" in the enterprise mobility management market, according to the latest IDC MarketScape report.

 The enterprise mobility management market is consolidating, and only vendors with the strongest offerings can survive.
 That is the judgment of John Marshall, founder and general manager of AirWatch by VMware, one of the surviving EMM vendors.